Pork barrel scam: Accused parties

 On August 16, 2013, the Commission on Audit released the results of a three-year investigation into the use of legislators' PDAF and other discretionary funds during the last three years of the Arroyo administration.
-The report not only affirmed the Inquirer s findings, but also pointed to more legislators being privy to misuse of their PDAF funds.
+The report not only affirmed the Inquirer's findings, but also pointed to more legislators being privy to misuse of their PDAF funds.
 According to the report, between 2007 and 2009, ₱6.156 billion in PDAF funds coming from 12 senators and 180 representatives were disbursed to fund 772 projects found to be implemented in ways that were "not proper and highly irregular".
 Of the 82 NGOs implementing those projects, ten are linked to Napoles.
-The report also elaborates on "questionable" transactions made using the PDAF: ₱1.054 billion went to NGOs which were either unregistered, used multiple Tax Identification Numbers (TIN), or issued questionable receipts; while ₱1.289 billion in PDAF disbursements spent were not compliant with the Government Procurement Reform Act of 2003.
+The report also elaborates on "questionable" transactions made using the PDAF: ₱1.054 billion went to NGOs that were either unregistered, used multiple Tax Identification Numbers (TIN), or issued questionable receipts; while ₱1.289 billion in PDAF disbursements spent were not compliant with the Government Procurement Reform Act of 2003.
 Lawmakers from across the political spectrum, both past and present, were cited in the report, some of whom (such as Edgardo Angara, Ruffy Biazon, Neptali Gonzales II and Niel Tupas, Jr.) are closely related to President Aquino.
 Some legislators also donated PDAF funds to NGOs they themselves are affiliated with: these include Angara, Victoria Sy-Alvarado and Matias Defensor, Jr.

+In September 2014, the Commission on Audit reported that ₱200 million of Enrile's and Congress representatives' pork barrel funds were given to dubious NGOs through the National Agriculture and Fisheries Council from 2012 to 2013.
+Among the Congress representatives were Joel Villanueva's brother-in-law, CIBAC party-list representative Sherwin Tugna, and Alagad party-list representative Rodante Marcoleta.
+As of 2025, the National Agriculture and Fisheries Council has not complied with the Commission on Audit's order to return the ₱200 million.